The reflexive pronouns are:

 We can use a reflexive pronoun as direct object with most transitive verbs, but these are the most common:

-We do not use a reflexive pronoun after verbs which describe things people usually do for themselves, such as wash, shave, dress:
+We do not use a reflexive pronoun after verbs which describe things people usually do for themselves:

 We only use reflexives with these verbs for emphasis:

-• as indirect object when the indirect object is the same as the subject of the verb:
+We use reflexive pronouns as an indirect object when the indirect object is the same as the subject of the verb:

 We’ve brought ourselves something to eat.

-• as the object of a preposition when the object refers to the subject of the clause:
+We use reflexive pronouns as the object of a preposition when the object is the same as the subject of the verb: